telerik/reporting-docs/knowledge-base/accumulate-expression-from-group-total-in-overall-total.md

 = TotalOvertimeHours(Fields.Week, Fields.WorkTime)
 ```

-The first argument is the grouping value, in the sample, this is the week number.
-The second argument is the field that we aggregate, in this case,
+- The first argument is the grouping value, in the sample, this is the week number.
-the working hours field in the data record.
+- The second argument is the field that we aggregate, in this case, the working hours field in the data record.

-Note that you need also to include a reference to the assembly with the custom aggregate function in the configuration file of tha application
+> Note that you need also to include a reference to the assembly with the custom aggregate function in the configuration file of the application
 hosting the Reporting engine.
-For example, for the Standalone designer you need to include the reference in its config file as explained in the
+For example, for the Standalone designer you need to include the reference in its _.config_ file as explained in the
 article [Extending Report Designer](https://docs.telerik.com/reporting/standalone-report-designer-extending-configuration).